 There's a great saying: "How you do anything is how you do everything."
 That means, if you're going 100 miles an hour before you start eating, then you'll probably keep going 100 mies while you're eating.
 Simply taking a big deep breath or taking a moment for gratitude or prayer is all it takes to create the space for how to eat mindfully.
 It will instantly slow you down.

 If you want to eat less, start with less.
 The nice thing about small plates is that small portions look adequate on small plates.
-Small portions look derivational on large plates.
+Small portions on large plates send a message saying you're deprived.
 And who wants to feel deprived?
 We eat with our eyes, so make those small portions look satisfying for the brain.

 Intentionally taking small bites is a natural when you have a small utensil.
 It's also a visual reminder of what you're trying to accomplish.
 You probably don't want to eat with a fork that looks like it belongs to a 2-year-old, so in invest in smaller utensils like cocktail forks, or kids flatware.